icmx/just-webpack/README.md

 ## Motivation

 There are lots of similar boilerplates already indeed.
-However, most of them are incredibly bloated by endless dependencies, which may be deprecated, outdated and even not used at all, thus I suppose there should be some really lightweight and easy to use alternative.
+However, most of them are incredibly bloated by endless dependencies, which may be deprecated, outdated and not even used at all, thus I suppose there should be some really lightweight and easy to use alternative.

-Please note that packages choice for Just Webpack not only *bare*, but also *sane*.
+Please note that packages choice for Just Webpack not only *bare*, but also *sane* — this project is not about making it as small as possible.

 ## See also